18 Must-Have Negotiation Skills For Procurement Professionals

 12. Subcontracting arrangements

-This arrangement requires a contract between a contractor and a subcontractor to perform a certain work that is part of the entirety of the project.
+This arrangement requires a contract between a contractor and a subcontractor to perform a certain work that is part of the project.
 This method is usually between two offshore companies.

 Supplier Sourcing Tools